Roll-formed Racks

 Structural pallet racking gets its name from the material used in construction: C-channel steel.

-Compared to sheet metal used in roll-formed racks, this material is much more durable and impact resistant.
+Compared to sheet metal used in roll-formed racks, this material is much more durable and impact-resistant.
 Additionally, instead of a boltless locking design, each upright and crossbeam bolts together.
 This provides increased strength.

 The steel used in structural racking is thicker.
 As a result, it’s more resistant to impact/damage from forklifts and other warehouse equipment.

-Advantages and Drawbacks of Structural Steel Pallet Racking
+Advantags and Drawbacks of Structural Steel Pallet Racking

 Durable is the word often associated with structural racking.